Robert and Cyrus Cozy

 Fill in the blank: You will like “A Place Upstate” if you like ___________.
 (Can be person, place, other podcast, outfit, menu item, tv show, type of car, festival, etc.)

-CYRUS: Flannel shirts, fall vibes, fresh produce, Fresh Air (both the NPR show and literally breathing fresh air, preferably through your nose and our your mouth)
+CYRUS: Flannel shirts, fall vibes, fresh produce, Fresh Air (both the NPR show and literally breathing fresh air, preferably in through your nose and out through your mouth.)

 ROBERT: I was gonna say “the sound of our voices”